HeryckMbs/HeryckMbs/README.md

 </p>

 <p align="left">
  Bellow there are some places that you can send a message for doubts, suggestions or maybe a job offert.
-I'm letting my YouTube channel too where I will post some classes about PHP and show some projects.
+I'm letting my YouTube channel too where I will post some classes about PHP and show projects that I have been coding.
 </p>

 <p align="left">